danieldang1806/airbnb_project/README.md

 # Airbnb Value Rating: What are the influential factors? <br><br>

+**Note**: Please kindly have a look to 2 files of this project, including:
+- Python notebook (saved in the project repository)
+- Final presentation with Tableau visualization as [link](https://drive.google.com/file/d/1E3zvXIBPE1w54g08CEMQbyvgZ3Ql46nY/view?usp=sharing) <br><br>

 **Background**: Out of 6 ratings, why do I choose "value rating"? <br>

 Although Airbnb have already explained what value rating is, lots of hosts were still confused about how it is evaluated by guests in real-world application. <br>